discentem/vagrant-LAMP/README.md

 1. https://git-scm.com/
 2. https://www.vagrantup.com/
 3. https://www.virtualbox.org/wiki/VirtualBox
 The current Vagrant box (`config.vm.box`) defined in the Vagrantfile (`./Vagrantfile`) is only compatible with `Virtualbox`.
-If you need to use this project with Hyper-v, run `git checkout hyper-v` prior to usage.
-This will ensure Vagrant uses a Vagrantfile compatible with Hyper-v.
+If you need to use this project with Virtualbox, run `git checkout master` prior to usage.
+This will ensure Vagrant uses a Vagrantfile compatible with VirtualBox.

 For information on what a box is, visit https://www.vagrantup.com/docs/boxes.html.